cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 For this tutorial, you will be building a contact form.
 You can customize the fields, but the form this tutorial references will collect a first name, last name, email address, phone number, subject, and a message.

-If this is your first time building a form and you would like to follow a tutorial to create a form with Cloudflare Pages, refer to the [Deploy a form to Pages]() tutorial.
+If this is your first time building a form and you would like to follow a tutorial to create a form with Cloudflare Pages, refer to the [HTML forms](https://developers.cloudflare.com/pages/tutorials/forms) Pages tutorial.
+Then continue with [Create a serverless function](/tutorials/handle-form-submissions-with-airtable).

 The simplified HTML markup for this form: